-Set forth below is information concerning each nominee for election as a Class II director, each of the Class III and I directors whose terms have not yet expired, and each executive officer.
-The biographical information set forth below includes the person's principal occupation, business experience over the last five years, positions held, and the experience, qualifications, attributes, or skills that led the

-Nomination and Governance Committee and the Board to determine that the person should serve as a director.
+Set forth below is information concerning each nominee for election as a Class I and Class II director, each of the Class II and III directors whose terms have not yet expired, and each named executive officer.
+The biographical information set forth below includes the person's principal occupation, business experience over the last five years, positions held, and the experience, qualifications, attributes, or skills that led the Nomination and Governance Committee and the Board to determine that the person should serve as a director.
 In addition, they each have satisfied other criteria considered by the Nomination and Governance Committee and the Board in evaluating potential nominees and directors, including intelligence, personal character, integrity, and commitment to the community and Bancorp.

-Nominees (Class II)
+Nominees (Class I)